ircv3/ircv3-specifications/extensions/metadata.md

 > If the client successfully unsubscribes from a key, or is not subscribed to a requested key, that key MUST appear in a `RPL_METADATAUNSUBOK` reply numeric.
 >
-> If the key's name is invalid, the server sends a `FAIL METADATA INVALID_KEY` reply to the client and continues processing keys.
+> If the key's name is invalid, the server sends a `FAIL METADATA KEY_INVALID` reply to the client and continues processing keys.

 Once the server is finished processing keys, it responds with:
 * zero or more of this numeric in any order: `RPL_METADATAUNSUBOK`
-* zero of more of this standard reply: `FAIL METADATA INVALID_KEY`
+* zero of more of this standard reply: `FAIL METADATA KEY_INVALID`

 ### METADATA SUBS